-In the world of digital advertising, Google Analytics and DFP (Doubleclick for Publishers) play a significant role.
+In the world of digital advertising, Google Analytics and Google Ad Manager play a significant role.
 They represent a publisher’s core resources to measure site performance and progress.

 Keeping track of the pageviews and impressions will enable you to identify critical areas that need modification.
 This will help you as a publisher create a more efficient website with tools such as audience targeting, ad placements, etc. Therefore, understanding how these concepts work is vital to maximizing your advertising revenue.